 Although COVID-19 has temporarily interrupted a study on whether exercise benefits myeloma patients, nevertheless participants are reporting unanimously that they feel better and stronger.

-“We cannot analyze the data yet, because the study was put on hold due to the COVID-19 pandemic, but we have not had any significant adverse events, as the patients have strictly adhered to their exercise plans,” says Jens Hillengass, MD, Chief of Myeloma at Roswell Park.
+“We cannot analyze the data yet, because the study was put on hold due to the COVID-19 pandemic, but we have not had any significant adverse events, as the patients have strictly adhered to their exercise plans,” says Jens Hillengass, MD, PhD, Chief of Myeloma at Roswell Park.

 The study was prompted by Dr. Hillengass’ own myeloma patients, who, when they began to feel better following treatment, asked him when they could return to their normal pre-diagnosis activities, including working out at the gym, biking and gardening.